seng438-winter-2022/seng438-a4-group26/Assignment4-Report.md

 both test cases worked as expected.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix
+Selenium unlike Sikulix accepts more languages, including Java which is what the test scripts were written in.
+Additionally the Selenium IDE is a much more graphicaly pleasing and easier to understand IDE compared to Sikulix.
+However it is very easy to add a screenshot or a portion of a screenshot using Sikulix unlike Selenium.
+Overall Selenium is a better choice due to it's simplicity and ease of use.

 # How the team work/effort was divided and managed